Maninacan/web-dev-training/1-getting-set-up/1-setting-up-your-machine/README.md

 Before you can start creating web applications, you will need a number of tools to support you in your efforts:

 - [ ] A text editor or IDE (Integrated Developer Environment) for writing your code.
 Good text editors will help you write clean code by providing syntax highlighting and hints.
+Pick at least one from the list below.
 - [ ] A command line terminal to manipulate your files and directories.
 (That is an understatement.
-The command line is very powerful and will be your best friend throughout your career)
+The command line is very powerful and will be your best friend throughout your career).
+Pick at least one from the list below.
 - [ ] A web browser.
 The Google Chrome browser is recommended.
 Even though you can do web development with any browser, I will assume that you are using Chrome which will be important as we learn how to use the browser's development tools.
+Pick at least one from the list below.

 ## Text Editors